-WPF Risk Register Nov 2023 Risk Area (risk owned by) Risk number (risk owned by) Description of Risk Leading to Gross Impac t Risk Resi- dual Impac t dual INVESTMENT / FUNDING WPF 36 (Chief Financial Officer) WCC procurement policies hindering the Fund's ability to secure key investment services efficiently Further pressure on already stretched resources and the possibility of failure to secure key investment services in a timely manner having an impact on cost 15 3 45 As the Norfolk Framework provides for the most timely and cost efficient way possible of procuring investment services and in order to maintain a degree of agility when conducting its commercial affairs, the Fund is seeking to have greater control over its procurement by utilising the Norfolk Framework as far as possible.
-2 30 IN¥ESTMENT / F∮∮∮NDING 6 22 6 WPF 11 (Chief Financial Officer) Failure to pool assets using LGPS Central Limited.
+WPF Risk Register Nov 2023 Risk Area (risk owned by) Risk number (risk owned by) Description of Risk Leading to Gross Impac t Gross Prob- ability Risk Mitigating Actions Resi- dual Impac t dual Prob- Resi- dual Risk Score INVESTMENT / FUNDING WPF 36 (Chief Financial Officer) WCC procurement policies hindering the Fund's ability to secure key investment services efficiently Further pressure on already stretched resources and the possibility of failure to secure key investment services in a timely manner having an impact on cost 15 3 As the Norfolk Framework provides for the most timely and cost efficient way possible of procuring investment services and in order to maintain a degree of agility when conducting its commercial affairs, the Fund is seeking to have greater control over its procurement by utilising the Norfolk Framework as far as possible.
+15 2 30 INVESTMENT / FRODING 6 22 8 WPF 11 (Chief Financial Officer) assets using LGPS Central Limited.
 Lack of compliance with legislation / government guidance.
-25 3 Formal asset-transition procedures are in place.
+25 3 75 Formal asset-transition procedures are in place.
 We are monitoring developments following the Budget on 15 March 2023.
 We will take legal advice before not pooling our assets and monitor the willingness of the pool to invest in the sort of assets that could have a positive impact on future funding levels.
 The first transfers of our assets (in emerging markets and corporate bonds) were undertaken in July 2019 / Feb 2020.
 We have also transitioned assets to LGPSC's All World Climate Multi Factor Fund and Sustainable Equities Active Fund.
-15 2 30 INVESTMENT / FUNDING Financial Officer) Failure to appoint suitable investment managers / advisers and review their performance / markets / contracts.
+15 2 30 INVESTMENT / FUNDING WPF 08 (Chief Financial Officer) Failure to appoint suitable investment managers / advisers and review their performance / markets / contracts.
 Investment underperforma nce / regulatory non- compliance / paying too much in fees.
 25 3 75 We have re-procured our independent investment adviser.
 We place managers on watch as appropriate.
 We review our investment managers' internal control reports and report any significant exceptions to the Chief Financial Officer.
 Objectives for our independent investment adviser are reviewed and reported to Committee every 6 months.
 1 25